visgl/deck.gl/docs/api-reference/aggregation-layers/cpu-grid-layer.md

 # CPUGridLayer

-The `CPUGridLayer` renders a grid heatmap based on an array of points.
+The `CPUGridLayer` renders a grid heatmap based on an array of inputs.
-It takes the constant cell size, aggregates input points into cells.
+It takes the constant cell size and aggregates input objects into cells.
+The color and height of a cell are determined based on the objects it contains.
 Aggregation is performed on CPU.
-The color and height of the cell is scaled by number of points it contains.

 `CPUGridLayer` is one of the sublayers for [GridLayer](/docs/api-reference/aggregation-layers/grid-layer.md), and is provided to customize CPU Aggregation for advanced use cases.
 For any regular use case, [GridLayer](/docs/api-reference/aggregation-layers/grid-layer.md) is recommended.